 2) Beyond the obvious main issues (abortion rights, gun rights, LGBTQ rights), what kinds of legal issues are particularly hot or burgeoning in terms of current interest among scholars and Court watchers right now?

 We are watching a Supreme Court in transition, trying to figure out its place in society.
-I write this in the wake of the Supreme Court deciding that Twitter or Google are not responsible for the posting of terrorists, at least under current law.
+I write this in the wake of the Supreme Court deciding that Twitter or Google are not responsible for the postings of terrorists, at least under current law.
 This might change.
 I expect cases on Artificial Intelligence (AI) and internet privacy to grow, along with internet fraud and theft.
-Issues of presidential corruption and post-presidential activity that may have been criminal (such as purposefully taking and hiding top secret documents) stemming from the January 6 insurrection and the aftermath of the Trump administration may well occupy the Court in the next few years.
+Issues of presidential corruption and post-presidential activity that may have been criminal (such as purposefully taking and hiding top secret documents), prosecutions stemming from the January 6 insurrection, and other issues from the aftermath of the Trump administration may well occupy the Court in the next few years.
 Climate change is only beginning to reach the courts, but in this collection we have a few cases dealing with the environment.
 Attempts by some states to censor what schools teach to conform to political ideology will surely reach the Court soon.

 3) Today’s Court seems intensely divided along strictly partisan lines.
 Is that assessment accurate?
 Is this kind of partisan division new, or has it been seen throughout the Court’s history?